 How to Get Around the Cinque Terre

-As for seeing the Cinque Terre by car, it comes with some complications.
-Although it may be a fun and scenic drive for some, the roads throughout the national park are windy and quite technical.
-It also can be particularly bad for people who get car sick.
-Plus, the roads are often only wide enough for a single car, so you’ll need to drive with caution.
+Driving around the Cinque Terre presents some complications.
+Although it may be a fun and scenic drive for some, the winding roads throughout the national park are somewhat tricky – and particularly bad for anyone prone to carsickness.
+Also, many of the roads are only wide enough for a single car, which can be hazardous if you encounter any other vehicles.

-Once you’ve arrived in a village, only local cars may enter.
-Instead, you’ll need to park on the edge of the village.
-Each car park has its own hourly or daily rates, generally ranging from 15€ to 25€ per day.
-Alternatively, parking in La Spezia or Levanto is typically cheaper and you can take the train in from there.
+Only local cars may enter the villages themselves, so you’ll need to park at the edge of your destination village.
+Each parking lot has its own hourly or daily rates, generally ranging from €15 to €25 per day.
+It’s typically cheaper to park in La Spezia or Levanto and take the train to the villages.

 Best Time to Visit the Cinque Terre